woocommerce/google-listings-and-ads/readme.txt

 - **Have your product listings automatically updated in real time** so your prices, promotions, inventories, and other product details stay accurate and synchronized across all your listings.

-- **Access all the tools and features you need** to manage your WooCommerce store and grow your business— centralized in one place.
+- **Access all the tools and features you need** to manage your WooCommerce store and grow your business — centralized in one place.

 **Find the right audiences and sell to high-intent customers with Google Ads**